awsdocs/aws-systems-manager-user-guide/doc_source/OpsCenter-working-with-OpsItems.md

 ![\[Viewing operational data for an OpsItem.\]](http://docs.aws.amazon.com/systems-manager/latest/userguide/images/OpsItems_working_scenario_7.png)

 You can choose to make the data searchable by other users in the account or you can restrict search access\.
-Searchable data means that all users with access to the OpsItem Overview page \(as provided by the [DescribeOpsItems](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeOpsItems.html) API action\) can view and search on the specified data\.
-Operational data that is not searchable is only viewable by users who have access to the OpsItem \(as provided by the [GetOpsItem](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetOpsItem.html) API action\)\.
+Searchable data means that all users with access to the OpsItem Overview page \(as provided by the [DescribeOpsItems](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_DescribeOpsItems.html) API operation\) can view and search on the specified data\.
+Operational data that isn't searchable is only viewable by users who have access to the OpsItem \(as provided by the [GetOpsItem](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetOpsItem.html) API operation\)\.

 **To add operational data to an OpsItem**